mozbrick/brick/README.md

 [`dist/brick.css`](https://github.com/mozilla/brick/tree/master/dist), allowing
 you to pick and choose what components you want.

+Brick is also available as a Bower component: `bower install brick` will install Brick for any project using Bower.

 ## Skins

 Each component in Brick can be skinned by creating a new folder in the